Welcome to the Maricopa County Superior Court Protective Orders website.

 Domestic Violence Forms

-Paperwork for Orders of Protection, Injunctions Against Harassment, and Injunction Against Workplace Harassment are only available in the Protective Order Centers at the courthouse locations, and are not downloadable.
+Paperwork for Orders of Protection, Injunctions Against Harassment, and Injunction Against Workplace Harassment are available in the Protective Order Centers at the courthouse locations.
 For more information on protective orders, please see our Protective Order Center.

 We do offer a form to file a request for a hearing.
 This downloadable Request for Hearing form should only be used if you are unable to go in person to one of the Protective Order Center locations to complete the form and you have spoken to Protective Order Center staff.